InitWare/InitWare/README.md

 ![InitWare](http://brand.initware.com/assets/page-logo-bg.png)

-***InitWare isn't ready to use yet!!***
-Unless you are doing so for fun, to experiment, or to contribute, you most likely do **not** want to try to install InitWare until a first stable release is made!
+**Please note that InitWare is still alpha software**.
+A recent effort has however addressed all currently-disclosed vulnerabilities inherited from systemd.
+Running InitWare as an auxiliary service manager under NetBSD can now, then, be regarded as safe; but beware relying on this in production until a first stable release is made.

 The InitWare Suite of Middleware allows you to manage services and system resources as logical entities called units.
 It runs on NetBSD, GNU/Linux, and